ergoplatform/ergodocs/docs/node/install/manual.md

 # Manual Install

-This guide is for installing a full node on your server.

-- If you want a full node on your desktop, try [satergo](https://satergo.com)
+This guide is for installing a full node on a server.
+If you want a full node on your desktop, try [Satergo](https://satergo.com)

 ## Running the node